yikev/broadridge-assignment/README.md

 ### Cash & Stock Transactions
 Supports deposits and withdrawals for cash and stock.
 Stock operations are done in integer units.
-Stock is fixed to ACME at 5 USD per unit, as per the requirements.
+Stock is fixed to ACME at $5 per unit, as per the requirements.

 ### Transaction History
 All transactions in the session are recorded and retrievable.